HL7/davinci-deqm/source/pages/col.md

 ### Option 4: MeasureReport Using Condition
 {:.no_toc}

  An additional way exclusions are met in the Colorectal Cancer Screening measure is with certain conditions such as colorectal cancer.
 The valuesets/codes that allow for the patient not to be screened for colorectal cancer are specified in the measure.
-The following MeasureReport diagram shows how you would use a DEQM Individual MeasureReport and its associated resources to represent when you need to send a condition that represents an exclusion to the measure.
+The following MeasureReport diagram shows how you would use a DEQM Individual MeasureReport and its associated resources to represent a condition that represents an exclusion to the measure.

  {% include img.html img="DEQM Resource Diagram - COL4.jpg" caption ="Figure 3-8 Measure Report Using Condition"%}